alankent/cluster-control/README.md

     # to make server shut down), so when it returns may as well ask apache to shut down.
     (sleep 5 ; bin/clustercontrol cc:heartbeat ; apachectl graceful-stop) &

+    # Watch for the key disappearing, and exit immediately (don't wait for heartbeat)
+    (sleep 5 ; bin/clustercontrol cc:watchkey ; apachectl graceful-stop) &

     # Start up web server, container will exit when this exits.
     apache -D FOREGROUND